Best homeowners insurance in Missouri of 2022

 What is the cheapest homeowners insurance in Missouri?

 Missouri residents pay above the national average for homeowners insurance, so while there is less chance of finding a cheap policy, it may not be wise to reduce coverage.
-Instead, homeowners can decide how much coverage they need and then shop around to find a decent rate.
+Instead, homeowners can decide how much coverage they need and then shop around to find a decent rate from the best companies.

 Do Missouri homeowners insurance policies cover flooding?